 As a teacher, I feel it’s important to show my knowledge is fallible, that I am still learning.
 Language learning is an ongoing process.
 Except perhaps E.B.
 White, we all make mistakes and we keep growing from them.

-Tags: alumni, AmeriCorps, americorps partners, announcement, Basic Adult Literacy, Children, Children's Books, Class Sites, community, family, Family Learning, friends, Library, networking, New Staff, student stories, students, teaching, thank you!, tutoring, Volunteer, volunteers
+Tags: alumni, AmeriCorps, americorps partners, announcement, Basic Adult Literacy, Children, Children's Books, Class Sites, community, family, Family Learning, friends, Library, networking, New Staff, students, teaching, thank you!, tutoring, Volunteer, volunteers

 It’s only been a week since Thanksgiving and at LCNV we are ready for another party.
 This is the Holiday Season, and we want to make sure all of our friends and family have a wonderfully happy holiday season.